Aguirre, the Wrath of God (1972)

 Visuals Original Aspect Ratio - 1.33:1 fullscreen.
 Colour.

-The print is of a good quality, with minimal damage but a generally softness to the image.
+The print is of a good quality, with minimal damage but there is a general softness to the image (probably due to an NTSC to PAL transfer of the DVD).
 There is a blue line just off the edge of the image on the left for most of the film, visible on some of the screenshots, that can get annoying.

 Audio German 5.1 and 2.0, English mono.
-All tracks sound decent, the German tracks have decent stereo seperation but the 5.1 track is unimpressive.
+All tracks sound good, the German tracks have decent stereo seperation but the 5.1 track is artificial and rather pointless.

 Subtitles English - translates the German track.